hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 | `$` | Matches the rest until `/` (no slash).
 Example: `User$` matches `User1` but not `User/Audit`. |
 | `#` | Matches a prefix ending with `/`; useful for nested tables like `Parent#/Child`. |

-Here is the refined and expanded Chapter 3.
-I have kept your excellent explanations for the core methods, while injecting the missing high-performance techniques, aggregation methods, multi-table queries, and dictionary helpers extracted from the documentation.

-***

 ### Async / Await Constraints (CRITICAL)
 **Rule for LLM:** DBreeze transactions are strictly bound to the `.NET ManagedThreadId` that opened them. **Never use `await` inside a DBreeze transaction block** if there are subsequent transaction operations.
 The thread context switch will cause DBreeze to throw an exception.